 - Compared pricing and features to determine the overall value of each service.

-- Researched their track record based on how many businesses they’ve formed.
+- Researched their track record based on how many companies they’ve formed, and how long they’ve been in business.

-- Assessed the quality of customer service based on customer reviews, as well as our own personal experience.
+- Assessed the quality of customer service based on reviews, as well as our own personal experiences.

 - Walked through the ordering process to determine each service’s ease of use.